isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 **Bug Fixes**

 - Clicking on the X on an existing cohort filter token in the Selected Filter panel did not delete the existing cohort filter token.
 (This issue was caused by a jQuery update.)
 It has now been fixed.
+- When a user tried to register for controlled access for 12 or more programs, this caused an error from Data Commons Framework (DCF) to occur.
+This was fixed by limiting the number of controlled access programs that a user could register for at one time to six.

 **Known Issues**